 Most people in Auburn remember the Blizzard of ’93 for the half a foot of snow.
 Britney Barker Byrne, 41 as of today, mostly remembers it for the masked intruder.

 She was turning 19 that day, March 13, 1993, but having been matched with older girls, it being her first time away from home and all, she was still the youngest in the apartment.
 And that probably played a part in it.
-Not that it was some sort of hazing or anything, they weren’t picking on her… it’s just who else better to get a rise out of than the out-of-state (Kentucky) freshman AOPi birthday girl?
+Not that it was some sort of hazing or anything.
+They weren’t picking on her… it’s just, you know, who else better to get a rise out of than the out-of-state (Kentucky) freshman AOPi birthday girl?